microsoft/fast/sites/website/src/docs/design-systems/fast-frame.md

 sidebar_label: FAST Frame
 custom_edit_url: https://github.com/microsoft/fast/edit/master/sites/website/src/docs/design-systems/fast-frame.md
 ---
-FAST Frame (@microsoft/fast-components) is a collection of highly configurable Web Components, Design Tokens, stylesheets, and styling tools in the `@microsoft/fast-components` package.
+FAST Frame ([`@microsoft/fast-components`](https://www.npmjs.com/package/@microsoft/fast-components)) is a collection of highly configurable Web Components, Design Tokens, stylesheets, and styling tools.

 ## Using FAST Frame Components
 ### Create a `DesignSystem`
-Web components from FAST Frame must be registered with a Design System prior to being used in HTML.
+Web components from FAST Frame must be registered with a `DesignSystem` prior to being used in HTML.
 To create a `DesignSystem`, import the factory from `@microsoft/fast-foundation` and create the instances:

 ```ts
 import { DesignSystem  } from "@microsoft/fast-foundation";